Should Euthanasia be Legalized?

 3. You should watch and assess one of the debates as it happens.
 Direct students in the other debate to make a video recording, so you can assess these students later.

-4. After the debate is finished, all judges have a 5 minute deliberation and decide which team has won the debate.
+4. After the debate is finished, all judges have a 5-minute deliberation and decide which team has won the debate.
 One judge should provide a quick justification for the decision.

 Optional extension: The winners of the two simultaneous debates can have their own “final” debate, in front of the whole class during a subsequent class period.
 This would require a total of four teams initially.